brokenhandsio/SteamPress/README.md

 This will convert the `Node` object `myObject`'s `markdownContent` to HTML (you pass in `myObject` as a parameter to your Leaf view).
 It uses CommonMark under the hood, but for more details, see the [LeafMarkdown repo](https://github.com/brokenhandsio/LeafMarkdown).

+# API

+SteamPress also contains an API for accessing certain things that may be useful.
+The current endpoints are:

+* `/<blog-path>/api/tags/` - returns all the tags that have been saved in JSON

 # Known issues

 * When the admin user is created when first accessing the login screen, sometimes two are created so you need to use the first password displayed.
 You can then delete the second Admin user in the Admin pane.